 Maelu, Theatinerstraße 32, 80333, Munich

 Founded in the 19th century in Dresden, the Munich location of Cafe Kreutzkamm has been open since the 1950s.
 The cafe is THE place to go for Baumkuchen or, literally, “tree cake.”
 The name comes from the cake’s “layers,” like the rings of a tree.
 Traditionally cooked on a spit, the batter is spooned up creating the distinct layers.
 At this cafe, they serve the cake in several different ways.
 You can get a small, personal-sized cake or you can get a thinly sliced piece of Baumkuchen from a much larger “log.”
 Of course, if Baumkuchen isn’t your thing — spiced with nutmeg and rum, it can be a strong flavor — they have other treats to tempt you!

 I recommend… the Baumkuchen.
 It’s a classic!

 Cafe Kreutzkamm, Maffeistraße 4, 80333, Munich

 On the top floor of Dallmayr‘s gourmet food market on Marienhof is a restaurant and cafe.
 Take a peek at the cake counter in the corner then take a seat.
 Dallmayr’s attention to detail and promise of the finer things in life continues from the ground floor.
 While the cafe feels more formal, it’s still a casual atmosphere.
 Newspapers hang on coat stands and with that view over Marienhof, it’d be easy to spend a whole afternoon here.
 Dallmayr excels at tradition.
-That includes the waitstaff as well as the pastries, coffee and tea.
+That includes the waitstaff as well as the pastries, coffee, and tea.

 I recommend… a slice of rich, chocolatey Prinzregententorte and their Earl Grey tea.
 If you’re really looking to indulge, splurge for the Sahne (whipped cream).